asilva1604/pfl-tp2-2425/README.md

 This project still has some rough edges, and is not completely error-ridden.
 Some of the known bugs are:
 - Diagonals of stacks that go from bottom to up, left to right, are not detected as win conditions.
 - Sometimes the game crashes with wrong input
+- In the easy mode, the plays do not seem completely random, but the reason for this seems oblivious to us.

 In the future, a better algorithm could be implemented for a higher level of AI (minimax), and alternative rules could also be implemented.